colevandersWands/homework-submission/README.md

 ### Wednesday Check-Ins

+> Psst.
+Please don't put these on the homework project board!
+Reserve the board for homework issues only to avoid cluttering it up.

 Each wednesday by noon you will be expected to create a _new_ issue updating your classmates and coaches on your progress since Sunday.
 The first step is to set up your issue:

 * __Name__: Name your issue something helpful